UofG-RTEP-Team25/SleepQualityEvaluationRPi/README.md

 # about-the-project
-A implementation of project to use Raspberry Pi based device to detecting and evaluating sleep quality, use C++ mostly.
+A implementation of project to use Raspberry Pi based device to monitoring and evaluating sleep quality, use C++ mostly.
 # hardware-introduction
 ## hardware-used
 [raspberrypi4B](https://www.raspberrypi.org/software/operating-systems/)